theupdateframework/taps/candidate-snapshot-merkle-tap.md

 increase the version number of a target in the snapshot Merkle metadata.
 If they increase it to a sufficiently large number (say the maximum integer value), the client will not accept any future version of the target as the version number will be below the previous version.

+In the current specification, repositories can recover from a fast forward attack by replacing a threshold of timestamp keys.
+If the client sees that a threshold of timestamp keys were replaced, it deletes the currently trusted version information.

+Snapshot Merkle trees also reset snapshot information after a replacement of a threshold of timestamp keys in order to recover from fast forward attacks.
-To recover from this attack, auditors and clients should not check version information from before a timestamp key replacement.
-This allows a timestamp key replacement to be used as a reset after a fast forward attack.
-The existing system handles fast forward attack recovery in a similar manner, by instructing clients to delete stored version information after a timestamp key replacement.
+Auditors and clients should not check version information from before a timestamp key replacement when verifying the Merkle tree.

 ## Mix and match attack

+In a mix and match attack, an attacker combines images from the current snapshot with images from other snapshots, potentially introducing vulnerabilities.

+Currently, TUF protects against mix and match attacks by providing a snapshot metadata file that contains all targets metadata files available on the repository.
+Therefore, a mix and match attack is only possible in an attacker is able to compromise the timestamp and snapshot keys to create a malicious snapshot metadata file.

 A snapshot Merkle tree prevents mix and match attacks by ensuring that all targets files installed come from the same snapshot Merkle tree.
 If all targets have version information in the same snapshot Merkle tree, the properties of secure hash functions ensure that these versions were part of the same snapshot.
+As in the existing specification, a mix and match attack would be possible if an attacker was able to replace the snapshot Merkle tree using compromised timestamp keys.

 # Backwards Compatibility